 Can I limit sharing or turn it off?
 Sure.
 You can limit sharing to certain users by editing the $$sc_SharePrivileges variable at line 18 of the DayBack script "Load Calendar Settings - On Startup --- Edit Configuration Here ---".
 Set that to "off" to turn sharing off altogether, or wrap "everyone" in an If() statement that only permits some users access while returning "off" for others.

 Setting this to "Admin" will enable sharing for just Full Access users.

 You can also just remove the sharing tab for some users by including "Share" in the $$sc_HideMenuItems variable at about line 63 in the same script.

 Be sure to run the "Upon Opening" script after you've changed "Load Calendar Settings..." to see your changes take effect.

-Can I style shared views differently from DayBack in Salesforce?
+Can I style shared views differently from DayBack in FileMaker?
 Yes.
-Just as you change DayBack's appearance by editing it's CSS in your FileMaker file, the share uses the CSS in your DayBack Online account.
+Just as you change DayBack's appearance by editing its CSS in your FileMaker file, the share uses the CSS in your DayBack Online account.
 This means you can have separate CSS for your FileMaker solution, and your shares.
-Here's how to eat the CSS in DayBack Online CSS mods in DayBack Online.
+Here's how to edit the CSS in DayBack Online CSS mods in DayBack Online.

 Note that if you have regular DayBack Online users (named users with DayBack Online accounts) and shared users, you can make style changes in DayBack Online that only affect the shared pages by wrapping them in the class ".share-only�